Jerry-LiL/Octet/README.md

 # Octet
-Octet is a FFMPEG and Yt-dlp based .NET MAUI wrapper for fast and easy to use without need of any external tool/toolset.
+Octet is a FFMPEG and Yt-dlp based .NET MAUI GUI for fast and easy to use without need of any external tool/toolset.